54 outdoor screenings

 Pass the popcorn and top up the Pimms - it's outdoor cinema season!
-So, pack your picnic blanket and head to one of these al fresco screenings in some of the counties' coolest settings...
+Here's our pick of the bunch in the counties' coolest settings...

 Pop-up cinemas are everywhere these days, in the grounds of grand stately homes, and sprawling country parks, even country pubs and farms!
 And lazing about on the grass on a balmy summer evening sipping Pimms is far more appealing than being blasted with air-con in a dark room, next to someone scrunching a Maltesers packet in your ear!
 OK, so we can’t really rely on the British weather, but we’re a hardy lot, (I have been known to camp out at London’s Somerset House in the pouring rain – picnic blanket plastic-side-up, umbrella strategically propped, in the name of outdoor cinema!).
 So do pack some layers (and maybe your waterproofs!) and book your tix to one of these screenings – from hot-outta-Hollywood blockbusters to oldies-but-goodies – before they sell out.